 How the Stewardship Council will measure its success is important.
 Many organizations use sophisticated techniques to measure success, but these are not necessary for the Stewardship Council.
-Rather at the end of the year the Stewardship Council will pause and reflect on its Work Plan elements to help determine its ability to accomplish the stated mission and objectives.
+Rather each year the Stewardship Council will pause and reflect on its Work Plan elements to help determine its ability to accomplish the stated mission and objectives.
 The review shall include an assessment of how the organization can improve in the coming year, focusing on areas of weakness and opportunities for improvement.